kwyse/personal-website/content/posts/grokking-ecs.md

 The above includes the simplest kind of run loop with a fixed timestep of 1/60th of a second.
 The results are hopefully a white square moving across a black abyss.

+{{% center %}}
 ![Grokking ECS results](/images/grokking_ecs_result.gif)
+{{% /center %}}

-There are many ways to improve this:

-* Using a more sophisticated run loop that can handle variable time steps
-* Using the parellel iterators offered by Specs
-* Defining the boundaries of our ECS explcitely
+There are many ways to improve this.
+You could use a more sophisticated run loop that can handle variable time steps.
+Or you could use the parellel iterators offered by Specs to improve performance.
+It's probably a good idea to better define the boundaries of our ECS explcitely as well.
 Modularise all of that and you have the beginnings of a game!